Codex Fuldensis: Description

-It contains the Diatessaron and 23 canonical books of the New Testament; plus the Epistle to the Laodiceans, and a copy of Jerome's Prologue to the Canonical Gospels.
-It represents the Italian type of text.
+It contains the Diatessaron (in lieu of the Gospels), the 23 remaining canonical books of the New Testament, the Epistle to the Laodiceans, and a copy of Jerome's Prologue to the Canonical Gospels.
+It represents the Italian text-type.

 The four gospels are harmonised into a single continuous narrative, according to the form of Tatian's Diatessaron.
 Its text is akin to that of Codex Amiatinus.
 The harmonised gospel text is preceded by a listing of its sections, with a summary of their contents, which was copied unchanged from the Old Latin exemplar.
 From this it can be determined that the Old Latin source had lacked the Genealogy of Jesus (which Victor inserted); but that the source had included the passage of Jesus and the woman taken in adultery.

 The sequence of books follows the ordering: